-Some contests you just have to fill out a form with your basic information (name, age, etc) and maybe enter a skill-testing question (in Canada at least).
+Some contests you fill out a form with your basic information (name, age, etc).
+You might need to enter a skill-testing question (in Canada at least).
 Other contests you might also have to write a story, submit a photo, or a video or show some other skill/talent.
-If the odds of winning depends on a skill that you’ll be evaluated on then take the time to submit the best entry you can.
+If the odds of winning depends on a skill then take the time to submit the best entry you can.

 Use Social Media When Needed

-Some contests will give you extra entries for sharing your contest entries on social media.
-Just be careful not to constantly bombard your followers with contest information.
-One trick I use to overwhelm my Facebook friends with contest information is I’ll share different contests with specific friends who might be interested in it.
-My 80 year old grandmother isn’t going to be interested in a trip to Las Vegas, but my 30 year old cousin might be.
+Some contests will give you entries for sharing your entry on social media.
+Be careful not to bombard your followers with contest information.
+I only share contests with people who will want the prize.
+My 80 year old grandmother won’t want to win a trip to Las Vegas, but my 30 year old cousin might be.

 Make sure to check the terms and conditions to see if sharing will increase you odds of winning.
-Sometimes a sharing Facebook or Twitter sharing box will pop up after you submit a contest entry online, but if you check the rules sharing the contest won’t increase your chances of winning.
-If that’s the case I’ll only share that contest if it’s something my followers would be interested in.
+Sometimes a sharing Facebook or Twitter sharing box will pop up after you submit a contest entry.
+Often, if you check the rules, sharing the contest won’t increase your chances of winning.
+If that’s the case I’ll only share that contest if the prize is something I know someone will want.